2003HARSH/House-Price-Prediction-using-Machine-Learning/README.md

 ## Overview

-This project implements a house price prediction model using linear regression.
-The model predicts house prices based on features such as location, total square feet, number of bathrooms, and the number of bedrooms (BHK).
-The backend is built with Flask, and a simple HTML frontend is used for user interaction.
+This project implements a house price prediction model using linear regression, predicting prices based on features like location, total square feet, number of bathrooms, and bedrooms (BHK), with a Flask backend and a simple HTML frontend for user interaction.
+Building on the initial version, I've integrated a CI/CD pipeline using GitHub Actions for automated testing and deployment, added unit test cases with `pytest` to ensure code quality, and automated Docker containerization for consistent deployments across environments.
+These enhancements significantly improve the application's robustness, maintainability, and scalability, making it production-ready.

 ![https://github.com/2003HARSH/House-Price-Prediction-using-Machine-Learning/blob/main/artifacts/1.png](https://github.com/2003HARSH/House-Price-Prediction-using-Machine-Learning/blob/main/artifacts/1.png)
 ![https://github.com/2003HARSH/House-Price-Prediction-using-Machine-Learning/blob/main/artifacts/5.jpeg](https://github.com/2003HARSH/House-Price-Prediction-using-Machine-Learning/blob/main/artifacts/5.jpeg)